LowSpecGamerROBLOX/friendly-octo-garbanzo/README.md

 ## About

 This is a simple tool that fetches the ClientAppSettings.json hosted on the official ROC url and automatically places it in its respective directory for your convienience

+## Credits

+I borrowed the header from the ROC readme file

 ## TODO